LumosX/grabble/readme.md

 This is an android game created by me as a part of my Bachelor's degree in computer science at the University of Edinburgh.
 One of the first complete projects I made by myself, as well as my first foray into android development, it has great sentimental value to me.

+To examine a better android game with a better report PDF, see my other university project, ["Coinz"](https://github.com/LumosX/coinz) (I didn't pick that name either)

 This repo serves to commemorate that, mostly so I can fondly look back at it; but perhaps an errant developer stumbling upon this in the future could steal some ideas from it.

 ### Details